Land Use

 A key portion of the Comprehensive Plan update will focus on changing the City’s land use map, which guides zoning across the city.
 Updates to the map will be informed by the 2022 Buildable Lands Report, which evaluated growth from 2016 to 2021 and provided assessments on how well the current plan’s policies are working.
 The land use update will also include an analysis of existing capacity, updates to the land use map, and a demonstration of how the new map can handle growth over the next 20 years (through 2045).
 It is likely that the new 2045 allocations will require changes to the land use map.
 This is to make sure we have enough space for expected jobs and housing.
 These changes will accommodate population growth across all economic and social ranges.

-While all events will build up to the selection of a land use alternative, the following sessions relate most directly.
-The “Community Vision” event sets the stage for conversations about how we want our City to grow in the next 20 years, and what kind of land uses will be allowed where.
-The “Housing Affordability” session includes opportunities to talk about what housing types are needed as we plan for housing needs across the city.
-The open houses conclude with a final session, “How We Will Grow,” which focuses on different ways we can grow to accommodate a range of land uses and changing housing needs.
+While all events contributed to our proposed land use chapter updates, the following sessions related most directly.
+The “Community Vision” event set the stage for conversations about how we want our City to grow in the next 20 years, and what kind of land uses will be allowed where.
+The “Housing Affordability” session included opportunities to talk about what housing types are needed as we plan for housing needs across the city.
+The open houses concluded with a final session, “How We Will Grow,” which focused on different ways we can grow to accommodate a range of land uses and changing housing needs.

 Land Use: Existing chapter